 In the section concerning masculine and feminine planets, Ptolemy states,

 …there are two primary kinds of natures, male and females, and the forces already mentioned that of the moist is especially feminine….

 This would mean that the feminine elements would be the moist ones, Air and Water, and of course, the dry one, Fire and Earth, would be masculine.
-Yet, Air was considered the highest element, and the element associated with the intellectual classes, from which women were forceably excluded.
+Yet, Air was considered the highest element, and the element associated with the intellectual classes, from which women were forcibly excluded.

-Further evidence for the assocation of moisture for feminine and dryness for masculine can be seen in the Egyptian pantheon in which there were several male and female god pairs with the male god associated with dryness and the female god associated with moisture.
+Further evidence for the association of moisture for feminine and dryness for masculine can be seen in the Egyptian pantheon in which there were several male and female god pairs with the male god associated with dryness and the female god associated with moisture.